Where else can I find support within the University?

 - Student jobs can help you find part-time work or temporary work over the holidays.

 - Careers and Employability – information, advice and guidance for our students and graduates on building skills, experience and contacts to improve employability

 If you tell them you’re a care leaver you can benefit from 365-day accommodation.

 Somewhere to live all year round

 365-day accommodation in University-managed halls is available for you.
-If you’d like 365-day accommodation, it’s important that you mention this when booking your accommodation through the Plymouth University accommodation website.
+If you’d like 365-day accommodation, it’s important that you mention this when booking your accommodation through the University of Plymouth accommodation website.
 Alternatively, contact us and we can notify the accommodation office for you.

-We can help you to find summer accommodation if you need it and we offer free storage of your possessions over summer if required.
+We can help you to find summer accommodation if you need it.

 What other accommodation options are available?